-Thyme is widely adaptable growing in USDA Hardiness Zones 5 - 9 or even higher.
+Thyme is widely adaptable growing in USDA Hardiness Zones 5 through 9 or even higher.

 Different varieties of thyme have different growing habits.
-Some send up flower stalks, other form mats, and still other will cascade.
+Some send up flower stalks, others form mats, and still others will cascade.
 Some varieties form an almost flat carpet.
-However, thyme is generally low growing, spreading, 6 - 10 inches in height.
+However, thyme is generally low growing, spreading, 6 to 10 inches in height.

 Established thyme plants can be harvested at any time.
 Simply snip a few stems.